-AE: Everybody who are not essential employees had to stay at home, except if you need to go to the supermarket or the pharmacy, etc., but you were doing your DJ set on your balcony every night, which was going very well with the neighbors… why did you start doing that?
+AE: Those deemed as ‘essential’ workers were not locked down, but for everyone else, we could only go to the supermarket or the pharmacy, etc. Yet, you were doing your DJ set on your balcony every night, which the neighbours seemed to enjoy… why did you start doing this?

 PH: This idea came from Italy, applauding all the medical staff who were working hard to thank them for everything they do by applauding and playing music every night at 8pm.
 The neighbours across the street had started to put on music very slowly.
 There was a moment when I said to myself, “I’m going to install my sound system so that everyone will hear the music better”.
 That’s what I did.
 I put all my equipment on my balcony.
 You should know that I’m primarily a drummer, because you can see the drums behind me.
 It’s only because of the confinement that I started to do “DJ-ing”.
 I have a real interest in music, that’s why I have this equipment.
 I’m in a band with friends and we’re called “Les Smileys”.
 The band has four members, we’re relatively new, and a friend of mine in the band asked me to make an announcement about us.
 Actually, we are looking for a guitarist to join the band.